Medications and Drugs

 What is the most important information I should know about emtricitabine and tenofovir (AccessPak for HIV PEP Basic, Truvada)?

 You should not take this medication if you are allergic to emtricitabine (Emtriva) or tenofovir (Viread).
+Do not take emtricitabine and tenofovir if you also take Atripla, Combivir, Complera, Emtriva, Epivir, Epzicom, Hepsera, Trizivir, or Viread.

 Some people develop lactic acidosis while taking emtricitabine and tenofovir.
 Early symptoms may get worse over time and this condition can be fatal.
-Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.
+Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, vomiting, fast or uneven heart rate, or feeling very weak or tired.

 Report Problems to the Food and Drug Administration